Chart Color Schemes

 Tanilba Bay has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the estimated population of Tanilba Bay is around 3,367, reflecting an increase of 130 people since the 2021 Census.
-This growth represents a 4.0% increase from the previous population count of 3,237.
-The change is inferred from AreaSearch's resident population estimate of 3,360, based on examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This results in a population density ratio of 258 persons per square kilometer.
-Tanilba Bay's growth rate since the census is within 1.5 percentage points of the SA3 area, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 50.0% of overall population gains during recent periods.
+As of Feb 2026, Tanilba Bay's population is estimated at around 3,367, reflecting an increase of 130 people since the 2021 Census which reported a population of 3,237.
+This growth was inferred from AreaSearch's estimation of the resident population at 3,360 based on the latest ERP data release by ABS (June 2024), along with an additional 15 validated new addresses since the Census date.
+This level of population results in a density ratio of 258 persons per square kilometer.
+Tanilba Bay's growth rate of 4.0% since census positions it within 1.5 percentage points of the SA3 area (5.5%).
+Population growth was primarily driven by overseas migration contributing approximately 50.0% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population